kiali/kiali.io/content/en/docs/Tutorials/multicluster/02-Prerequisites.md

 This tutorial is a walkthrough guide to install everything.
 For this reason, we will need:

-* minikube
+- minikube
-* istioctl
+- istioctl
-* helm
+- helm

 This tutorial was tested on:

-* Minikube v1.30.1
+- Minikube v1.30.1
-* Istio v1.18.1
+- Istio v1.18.1
-* Kiali v1.70
+- Kiali v1.70

-Clusters are provided by minikube instances, but we can choose others instead, like OpenShift or just vanilla Kubernetes installations.
+Clusters are provided by minikube instances, but this tutorial should work on on any Kubernetes environment.

 We will set up some environment variables for the following commands: